Compyx/vice-joydriver-test/README.md

 ### Shared code

-Custom mappings (via .vjm files) are partially implemented: buttons and axes can be mapped to emulated devices' buttons and directions.
+Custom mappings (via .vjm files) are partially implemented: axes, buttons and hats can be mapped to emulated devices' buttons and directions, emulated keys and UI actions.
-Still to do is mapping to emulated keys (including with flags such as shifted), UI actions and non-binary POT values (e.g. mapping axes to mouse or paddle inputs).
+Still TODO are non-binary POT values (e.g. mapping axes to mouse or paddle inputs).

 ### Linux